 The Oregon town of Marquam is named after an early pioneer settler: Alfred Marquam.
 He arrived in Oregon in 1845.
 Alfred Marquam secured a donation land claim of 640 acres, located between Molalla and Silverton.
 He built his first house the same year.
 He soon established and opened a general store, the first in this part of Clackamas County.
 Forty-four years later, in 1889, the Marquam Post Office and gas station was established by the town in honor of their first business owner.
 The town appointed Alfred Marquam as the first postmaster.

 Philip A. Marquam (1823-1912)

 Philip Marquam was one of the early lawyers in Portland, which had a population of about 1,000 citizens at the time.
 Within two years he met and married Emma Kern.
 The couple raised 11 children, four sons and seven daughters.
 Many of the children grew up and made important social contributions throughout the Northwest, as far north as Fairbanks, Alaska.

-For many years Philip Marquam was the largest land owner in Portland.
+After many years of land purchased, Philip Marquam became the largest land owner in Portland.
 Besides the southwest hills, he developed opera houses, eight-story buildings (which bore the family name) and other landmarks.
-He served as a delegate in the Oregon House of Representatives, registering Republican.
+He served as a delegate in the Oregon House of Representatives, registering as a Republican.
 He gained a reputation as a transportation advocate and real estate developer.
 He wanted bridges to cross the Willamette River to join the two sides of Portland.
-The Marquam Bridge across the Willamette River (1964) was named in his honor.
+The Marquam Bridge across the Willamette (1964) was named in his honor.

 The Marquam Nature Park

 Marquam Nature Park is one of Portland’s most used recreational areas.
 Comprised of over 200 acres of undeveloped land, it is the third largest park in the city.
 With over seven miles of trails, the park provided an excellent hiking and running opportunities, with forested scenic views and gorgeous vistas of the region.
 The Marquam Nature Park is part of the larger 40-mile “Trail” portion of the 4-T Loop.
-The other three T’s are for train, tram, trolley, which traverse the metropolitan area.
+The other three T’s are for train, tram, trolley, which traverse the metropolitan area in all directions.